Introduction

 My hope is that these readings can be used in any introductory course regardless of the textbook used, with the first reading roughly corresponding to the beginning of the second semester of a one year introductory sequence.
 However, since these readings were used over the three years that I directed Berkeley’s Ancient Greek Workshop, they are keyed to the progression of vocabulary and syntax in the book we used: Hansen & Quinn’s Greek: An Intensive Course.
 Each reading corresponds to a unit from H&Q, beginning with Unit 11.
 Any vocabulary or syntax that is not covered by H&Q up to that unit is included in a vocabulary list after each passage.
 Unit 12 has two parts because we regularly split that unit in two to avoid covering both the 2nd (or strong) aorist and the middle voice in the same session.

 The first set of readings are taken from Pseudo-Apollodorus’ Bibliotheca, a compendium of brief retellings of ancient Greek myths.
-The Bibliotheca‘s language is not especially elegant (as editors and commentators are very eager to point out), but its simplicity and directness is well-suited to beginning and intermediate students.
+The Bibliotheca‘s language is not especially elegant (as editors and commentators are very eager to point out), but its simplicity and directness are well-suited to beginning and intermediate students.
 The stories will sometimes use unfamiliar vocabulary out of narrative necessity, but students who are familiar with the stories will likely be able to guess the unfamiliar vocabulary based on their prior knowledge.
 I strongly recommend giving students a brief summary of the myths before presenting them to avoid putting students who are not familiar with ancient Greek myth at a disadvantage.

 The second set of readings are taken from Xenophon’s Memorabilia.
 The selections presented follow Xenophon’s description of the trial of Socrates.
 These readings would work well to anticipate reading Plato’s Apology in a second year reading course.